-The current consumption of the digital inputs is 2 mA when activated, while the range of the operating voltage is 24 V/110 V/220 V depending on the ordered hardware.
-All digital inputs are scannced in 5 ms program cycles, and their pick-up and release delays as well as their NO/NC selection can be set with software.
+The current consumption of the digital inputs is 2 mA when activated.
+The range of the operating voltage is 24 V/110 V/220 V depending on the ordered hardware.
+All digital inputs are scannced in 5 ms program cycles.
+Pick-up and release delays as well as the NO/NC selection can be set with software.